haxordx/challenges/README.md

 gh issue create -w -t "My Feedback" -b "`replayable --md`"
 ```

-- 10 Points for feedback
-- Max 30 points awarded for feedback per challenge

 ### Completing the Challenge (5 points + Hall of Fame)

 While Haxor is all about giving feedback, we still want to award those to complete the challenge successfully!